NEONScience/NEON-Data-Skills/tutorials/Python/Lidar/intro-lidar/intro_point_clouds_py/intro_discrete_point_clouds.md

 * **lazrs**

 #### Installation Tips:
-Most of these packages can be installed using `pip install`, eg. to install `gdal`, in the command line, run:
+Most of these packages can be installed using `pip install` or `conda install`.
+To install `gdal`, in the command line, run:

 ```python
 pip install gdal
 ```

-or within Jupyter notebooks you can also install packages but have to include an ! before the statement to run a shell command (as you would from a command prompt):
+Within Jupyter notebooks (or the Spyder Console) you can also install packages directly, but have to include an `!` before the statement, which runs a shell command (as you would from a command prompt):

 ```python
 !pip install gdal
 ```

+**Installation Tips for Mac Users:**

+For Python 3.9, if gdal does not install using pip, try running `conda install gdal` in the terminal.

+**Installation Tips for Windows Users:**

-However for many of the geospatial packages (eg. gdal, fiona, geopandas, rasterio), there may be errors installing on your version of python if you don't find the correct wheel file.
-You can find the package wheel file specific to your version of python and your computer.
-A comprehensive archive of these geospatial (and other) wheel files can be found here:
+For many of the geospatial packages (eg. gdal, fiona, geopandas, rasterio), there may be errors installing on your version of Python using the standard `pip install`.
+You may need to find the package wheel file specific to your version of Python and your computer.
+A fairly comprehensive archive of these geospatial (and other) wheel files can be found here:

 https://www.lfd.uci.edu/~gohlke/pythonlibs/

-For example, to install `gdal` on a windows 64 machine, using Python 3.9, download the file GDAL-3.4.3-cp39-cp39-win_amd64.whl, found here (you can also find this by navigating through the link above):
+For example, to install `gdal` on a windows 64 machine, using Python 3.9, download the file GDAL-3.4.3-cp39-cp39-win_amd64.whl, found here (you can also find this by navigating through the link above, clicking on gdal in the list of packages at the top):

 https://www.lfd.uci.edu/~gohlke/pythonlibs/#gdal